Ignacy-s/nextcloud/README.md

 This repository documents my journey of deploying a Nextcloud instance, transitioning from a simple local Docker setup to a more complex, cloud-based configuration.
 This project served as a practical learning experience in deploying apps in the cloud using Docker, focusing on the path and growth over the destination.

+As there are not many projects that were viable for showcasing on GitHub, I've decided to leverage LLM (gpt-4-turbo trough ChatGPT interface) to refactor the project and generate a README file for it.

 ## Purpose

 The primary purpose of this project was to explore and understand the intricacies of containerized application deployment using Docker, Traefik, and Portainer.
 It began with a straightforward local environment and gradually scaled into a full-fledged cloud deployment.